-Neonatal outreach services deliver support over a 'defined timeframe' but up until now this timeframe has been variable from 6 weeks to 2 years.
+Neonatal outreach services deliver support over a 'defined timeframe' but up until now this timeframe has been variable from as short as 6 weeks after leaving hospital to up to 2 years after transitioning home.
 As neonates mature and families are settled in their home environment the support needs of the family will change.
 By 6 months of leaving the neonatal unit the on-going needs of babies and families may be best met by paediatric trained staff.